tkalmi/Flappy/README.md

-Background renderable: Background image is visible when running the code Background scrolls some: Background scrolls (though not completely right) Background scroll fix 1: Makes scroll continuous
+Background renderable: Background image is visible when running the code Background scrolls some: Background scrolls (though not completely right) Background scroll fix 1: Makes scroll continuous Implemented bird with movement: Bird moves smoothly in 2D